 Travel for field and laboratory research are regular activities for most ARF researchers.
 This page contains information and links for travel related resources.

-You may register yourself and your travel companions (even if they're not UC affiliated) for UC travel insurance for the duration of your time doing UC-related research travel.
+You may register yourself and your travel companions (even if they're not UC affiliated) for UC travel insurance for the duration of your UC-related research travel.
 This is for UC travel insurance card > 100 miles from campus, 24/7 travel assistance & location-specific trip brief.

 While you may purchase airline tickets using a personal credit card, you won't be reimbursed until you provide boarding passes at the conclusion of your trip.
 Purchasing your airline travel through Connexxus (UC Travel Program) avoids the use of your personal credit card however your airline ticket purchasing options may be more limited.
 If you find better airline travel prices (on the website of the actual airline, not a consolidator) these better rates may be suggested to the Travel Managment representative.

 Restrictions around checked bags have increased in recent years.
 If you are traveling with equipment it is worth checking the website of the airline you are traveling with the ensure that your bags do not exceed their restrictions.
 With some airlines you can save money by pre-registering your checked bags prior to traveling to the airport.